VladimirBoyko/contact_manager/Readme.txt

    cd ~/path_to_contact_manager
    for example cd ~/Documents/Subjects_in_uni/DevOps_Tools/assesment_2/contact_manager

+//due to assessment requirements, the build will have a FAILED status
+// you might proceed to step 4 for the compiling
+2. Compile and run tests:
+   mvn clean test

+3. Build the JAR file:
+   mvn clean package

+   This will create the file:
+   target/contact_manager-1.0-SNAPSHOT.jar

+//workaround
+//this command ignore failure unit tests as it required in task instructions  **three test cases pass and two test cases fail**
-2. Build the JAR file:
+4. Build the JAR file:
 mvn clean package -DskipTests
-(this command ignore failure unit tests as it required in task instructions  **three test cases pass and two test cases fail**)

    This will create the file:
    target/contact_manager-1.0-SNAPSHOT.jar